jirikrepl/angular-autocomplete/README.md

 }])
 ```

-There is service named queryService which handles API call
+There is a service named queryService which handles API call.
 ```
 // autocomplete.js